hpcc-systems/MAF/README.md

 [Validations](packages/validations/README.md) - This project contains helper cucumber steps and various ways of setting objects.
 It additionally performs validations on some of the objects.
 This would include things like `Then item "a" is equal to 5` and `When "Hello World" is base64 encoded`

 [AWS](packages/aws/README.md) - This project contains cucumber steps to run calls on AWS (Amazon Web Services).
-Supported features include S3, SynamoDB, SQS.
+Supported features include S3, DynamoDB, SQS.

 [API](packages/api/README.md) - This project contains cucumber steps for performing API Calls.